tkkinlaw/ArcGIS-API-for-Python/ARPY Class Resources/readme.md

 - The "Resources" of a given item can be access via the `resources` property of an item.

 Search in the ArcGIS API for Python [implements](https://developers.arcgis.com/python/latest/guide/accessing-and-creating-content/#searching-for-content:~:text=content.search()%2C-,implements,-the%20ArcGIS%20REST) the [ArcGIS REST API search operation](https://developers.arcgis.com/rest/users-groups-and-items/search/). `gis.content.search()` is the search resource manager.
+- > The ArcGIS Portal Directory REST API has a [full-featured text search engine](https://developers.arcgis.com/rest/users-groups-and-items/search-reference/#:~:text=The%20ArcGIS%20Portal%20Directory%20REST%20API%20has%20a%20full%2Dfeatured%20text%20search%20engine%20that%20allows%20you%20to%20create%20your%20own%20queries) that allows you to create your own queries
+- One search parameter is `query`.
+[Without specifying the field used in your search, these are the default fields used to interpret the request.](https://developers.arcgis.com/rest/users-groups-and-items/search-reference/#fields) for searching for items and groups.
+Without a field, the search uses a full-featured text search engineFor example, `res = gis.content.search('Yosemite')`

 ## Workflows for feature layer management